 Kim grew up in Canada, attending King’s College at Dalhousie University and l’Université de Montréal.
 He served on RISEPTIS, the high-level European Union advisory body providing vision and guidance on security and trust in the Information Society.
-He has won a number of industry awards, including EEMA’s Lifetime Achievement Award (2012), the European Identity and Cloud Award for Lifetime Achievement (2013), the Identity North Founder of Canada’s Digital Economy Award (2016), Digital Identity World’s Innovation Award (2005), Network Computing’s Top 25 Technology Drivers Award (1996) and MVP (Most Valuable Player) Award (2005), Network World’s 50 Most Powerful People in Networking (2005), Microsoft’s Trustworthy Computing Privacy Award (2007) and Silicon.com’s Agenda Setters 2007.
+He has won a number of industry awards, including EEMA’s Lifetime Achievement Award (2012), the European Identity and Cloud Award for Lifetime Achievement (2013), the Identity North Founder of Canada’s Digital Economy Award (2016), Digital Identity World’s Innovation Award (2005), Network Computing’s Top 25 Technology Drivers Award (1996) and MVP (Most Valuable Player) Award (2005), Network World’s 50 Most Powerful People in Networking (2005), Microsoft’s Trustworthy Computing Privacy Award (2007) and appointment to Distinguished Engineer (2009) and Silicon.com’s Agenda Setters 2007.
 He has an honorary Doctor of Civil Law degree from King’s College, and is on the Board of Directors for ID2020.

 Kim blogs at identityblog.com,